nathanaherne/cruisin/cruisin-brain/README.md

 ## WARNING ON USING MOBILITY SCOOTERS AS KIDS CARS
 Mobility scooters are designed to carry large adults (up to 200kg), this has the benefit of one car being able to transport several children at once.
-The negative of this is that these cars are very strong and have the ability to push a small child over or even drive over them, which I have been unable to solve programatically.
+The negative of this is that these cars are very strong and have the ability to push a small child over or even drive over them, which I have been unable to solve programmatically.

 <br>